jQuery API

 Description: Bind two handlers to the matched elements, to be executed when the mouse pointer enters and leaves the elements.

 The .hover() method binds handlers for both mouseenter and mouseleave events.
-We can use it to simply apply behavior to an element during the time the mouse is within the element.
+You can use it to simply apply behavior to an element during the time the mouse is within the element.

 Examples: